 John has been involved with the Inter-Pacific Bar Association for many years and currently acts as Co-Chair of the Insolvency Committee and also as a member of the IPBA Council.
 The IPBA is an international association of business and commercial lawyers drawn from more than 65 jurisdictions around the world.
 He has also been an active participant with the International Insolvency Institute.

 John is a frequent speaker at conferences including those hosted by the Canadian Bar Association, Osgoode Hall Law School, the University of British Columbia, and the IPBA.
-He is the author of chapters on litigation and arbitration in the Canada-U.S. Commercial Law Guide, a loose-leaf service published by Thomson Carswell and a co-author of the Canada: Ontario and common law provinces chapter of Commercial Lending Law: Second Edition, published by the American Bar Association.
+He is the author of chapters on litigation and arbitration in the Canada-U.S. Commercial Law Guide, a loose-leaf service published by Thomson Carswell, a co-author of the Canada: Ontario and common law provinces chapter of Commercial Lending Law: Second Edition, published by the American Bar Association, and author of the insolvency commentary in Q&A Overview of Construction Projects in Canada published by Thomson Reuters for Practical Law.

 *denotes Professional Corporation